thinkulum/generator-python-cmd/README.md

 * a docs directory to contain your documentation, ready to be set up by Sphinx
 * a readme file to hold basic information on installing, using, and contributing to the project
 * an MIT license file
+* an EditorConfig file for synchronizing coding style
 * a Git ignore file

 The generator puts all of that into the following folder structure: